 ● Dynamic range

-Decibel is another common term that is associated with a sound system with mic.
+Decibel is another common term that is associated with a sound system with a mic.
 It measures the relative loudness of sound that reaches your eardrum.

 Feedback is that screechy sound you hear when a mic is too loud.
 It occurs if the mic is placed too close to the speaker.
 The output is feedback to the mic, which amplifies and transfers to the speaker and receives the feedback again.
 The process may continue until you get to hear the feedback squeal.